Greece › Mykonos › Best Towns

 Staying in Mykonos Town

 The downside of Mykonos Town is that it is busy, expensive, and not directly on a good swimming beach.
 Hotels inside the old town are convenient but can be noisy, especially near bars and late-night foot traffic.
+Hotels deep in the pedestrian maze can also mean hauling luggage over uneven lanes and steps.
 If you want sleep, views, and easy walks into town, look just outside the center, above the Old Port, near Megali Ammos, or on the quieter edges toward Fabrika.
 If you want beach time every day, Platis Gialos or Ornos will be a better fit.

 Best for: first-timers, short stays, dining, nightlife, shopping, car-free travel, and easy access to buses and ferries.

-Not ideal for: beach-focused trips, light sleepers staying in the center, and anyone expecting good value in peak season.
+Not ideal for: beach-focused trips, light sleepers staying in the center, travelers with lots of luggage, and anyone expecting good value in peak season.

 The Best Hotels in Mykonos Town